 - How to Create a Get Out of Debt Plan – Free Workbook Download

-Should you worry about your credit score when your struggling to save money or pay off debt?
+Should you worry about your credit score when you’re struggling to save money or pay off debt?
 Absolutely Not!

-The reality is that even if you can obtain a rock star credit score but are unable to save money on a regular basis, it’s unlikely you will be approved for a loan anyways.
-When providing a loan, financial institutions like banks and credit unions not only look at an individual’s credit score, but their wages and ability to save money consistently.
+The reality is that even if you can obtain a rockstar credit score but are unable to save money on a regular basis, it’s unlikely you will be approved for a loan.
+When providing a loan, financial institutions like banks and credit unions not only look at an individual’s credit score but their wages and ability to consistently save money.

 Pay off your debt, save money and your credit score will take care of itself.
 And then if you need a loan your bank will love you for having so much cash in your savings account.